 ECONOMICS 7560 Economics of Health Care II: Examines theories of insurance, their application to health care markets, and insurance-related issues in the health care sector, including current policy issues.
 (This is the second course in a two-course sequence.
 Professor Allen Goodman teaches ECONOMICS 7550, the sister-course to this one.)

 M Usama Toseef, GA Jensen, and W Tarraf, "Is Enrollment in a Medicaid Health Maintenance Organization Associated with Less Preventable Hospitalizations?"
 Preventive Medicine Reports, (accepted for publication on July 30, 2019, in press).

 F Adu-Acheampong and GA Jensen, "Longevity in Retrospect, Does Conflict Matter?
-A Panel Data Analysis of Different Countries' Experiences," Journal of Economics and Development Studies, (accepted for publication on May 4, 2019, in press).
+A Panel Data Analysis of Different Countries' Experiences," Journal of Economics and Development Studies, 2019.
+7(2): 25-40.